 In the next step, you will connect to the server in Management Studio to verify the data is loaded and cached.

-Start SQL Server Management Studio from the SQL Server 2012 program group in the Start menu.
+Start SQL Server Management Studio from the Microsoft SQL Server 2016 program group in the Start menu.
 If this tool is not installed on your server, you can skip ahead to the last step to confirm the presence of cached files.

 In Server Type, select Analysis Services.